 Graffiti Quilting with “Quilt It!
 The Longarm Quilt Show!”

 I got to film this segment last summer at Handi Quilter headquarters in Salt Lake City.
 It was the second time I have filmed with them about Graffiti Quilting and it was so much fun!

-This was such a fun tutorial to film!
-Contact your local quilting machine dealer to obtain a set of couching feet for your quilting machine.
+These were such fun tutorials to film!
 But be warned, this technique is EXTREMELY addicting!
 You may never want to do regular quilting again!
-If you’re interested in purchasing some of the metallic yarn, be sure to check out the 16 different colors in the site’s shop under the “Quilting Supplies” tab.
 Disclaimer: it does require a special set of feet for your quilting machine.
 Contact your local dealer or long arm manufacturer to find out if there are compatible couching feet for your machine.
-In the video I am using a Handi Quilter Sweet Sixteen and a couching foot set.
-I do also know that this foot set is compatible with all Handi Quilter machines as well as the Baby Lock long arm machines, and the SVP Sit-Down quilting machine.
+In these videos I am using a Handi Quilter Sweet Sixteen and a couching foot set.
 If you REALLY want to have a good time with couching, pick up some Metallic Yarn from my shop.
 You will not regret it!

 Bobbin Work is super fun and can be done on virtually any sewing or quilting machine that uses a bobbin.
 This video was filmed using a long arm quilting machine, but can be done just as easily on a domestic sewing machine.
 Enjoy!